dhaval-28/Pewlett-Hackard-Analysis/README.md

 # Pewlett-Hackard-Analysis
 ## Analysis Overview
 The purpose of this analysis is to determine the number of retiring employees per title, and identify employees who are eligible to participate in a mentorship program.
-Within the first table, we included information such as employee number, first and last name, position title, and start and end date.
-In the second, we added employee number, first and last name, birth date, start and end date, and position title.
+The first deliverable includes information such as employee number, first and last name, position title, and start and end date.
+The second deliverable includes employee number, first and last name, birth date, start and end date, and position title.

 ## Results
 ### Deliverable 1a